Cause of Insomnia

 reflux,

-nocturnal dyspnea, sleep apnea, pruritis or chronic itching,
+nocturnal dyspnea, sleep apnea, pruritus or chronic itching,

 restless legs

-with chronic insomnia are more likely to also be suffering from depression or an
+with chronic insomnia are more likely to suffer from depression or an

-Medications that cause insomnia -- ephedra, amphetamines, theophylline,
+Medications and drugs that cause insomnia include amphetamines,

-pseudoephedrine, cocaine, and caffeine.
+beta blockers, caffeine, cocaine, ephedra, pseudoephedrine, and theophylline.
 High doses of hormones -- such as

 DHEA, testosterone,

-progesterone, pregnenolone -- can also cause insomnia.
+progesterone, pregnenolone are also responsible for many cases.
 Even certain herbs can

 cause insomnia.
-I have listed a few possible culprits below.
+I have listed a few of the possible culprits below.

 depression,